An Oliphant Never Forgets :: v1.0.0

 Why This Is More Composable

-In the old hexagonal architecture, we could swap out adapters without touching the domain.
+In the old hexagonal architecture, you could swap out adapters without touching the domain.
 That was powerful on its own.

-Now we can also swap out the center.
-Migrate from one LLM to another, update your prompts, add new guardrails, and the ports and adapters stay the same.
+Now you can also swap out the center.
+Migrate from one LLM to another, update your prompts, add new guardrails; the ports and adapters stay the same.
 Run your tests and evals against the new core to check for regressions.
-The architecture gives you a clean boundary around the non-deterministic part, which is exactly where you need one.
+The architecture gives you a clean boundary around the non-deterministic part, which is where you need one.

 Why HTMX Fits

 I tinkered with it and kept it in the back of my head.
-It turns out HTMX is a natural fit for agent-driven backends, for a specific reason: the server already controls the UI.
+It turns out HTMX is a natural fit for agent-driven backends, for a specific reason: the server already controls the UI; there's no client-side state to manage.

 With HTMX, the server returns HTML fragments.
-There's no client-side state to manage, no component tree to keep in sync.
+No component tree to keep in sync.
 The server decides what to render and sends it.
-This means an agent on the backend can generate different HTML depending on what the user asked for, without needing a rigid frontend contract.
+An agent on the backend can generate different HTML depending on what the user asked for, without needing a rigid frontend contract.

 There's a useful design boundary here: keep the page shell (layout, navigation, styles) as a fixed template, and let the agent generate only the content fragments that swap into it.
 HTMX partials should slot into an existing page structure, not re-render the whole page.
 This gives you a clean separation between what the framework owns (structure, styling, routing) and what the agent owns (content, data presentation, interactive elements).
 The shell is your port boundary on the frontend side.